serokell/tzbot/README.md

 # tzbot

-`tzbot` is a Slack bot that detects messages with references to some point in time, and converts them to your timezone.
+`tzbot` is a Slack bot that detects messages with references to some point in time and converts them to your timezone.

 When a user in the Europe/Riga timezone sends a message such as:

 > Hey, can we meet tomorrow at 6pm?

-Every user on a timezone different than the sender's will receive an "ephemeral message" like this (a message visible only to that user):
+Users will receive an
+"ephemeral message" (a message visible only to that user):

 ![](./docs/imgs/example1.png)

 ## Features

-* [x] When a Slack message is edited, the bot sends a new ephemeral message with all times in the edited message and a link to it.
+* [x] When a Slack message is edited, the bot sends a new ephemeral message.
-* [x] Time references in codeblocks are ignored.
+* [x] Time references in code blocks are ignored.
-* [x] Supports messages sent to public and private channels and shared channels where bot is present; replies in threads are also supported.
+* [x] Supports messages sent to public and private channels and shared channels where the bot is present; replies in threads are also supported.
 * [x] Users can send direct messages to the bot to translate time references.
 * [x] Every message in the workspace can be translated by selecting _Translate time refs_ from the message's context menu `⋮`.